- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

 link Election Votes

-- Election votes must be open to all council members.
+- Elections must be open to all council members.

-- If only one candidate exists, there will be a proposal vote to decide if they are elected.
+- If only one candidate is running, there will be a proposal vote to determine if they are elected.

 - Otherwise, a ranked vote will be held.